Our Top Free Resource

 It is very simple to name Conservation Law Foundation as a beneficiary.
 Start by requesting a change-of-beneficiary form from your policy administrator or download the form from your provider's website.
 Make your desired changes and return the form to establish your gift.

-Robert and Carol treasure the financial help they've been able to give their children and Conservation Law Foundation over the years.
+Robert and Carol treasure the financial help they have been able to give their children and Conservation Law Foundation over the years.
 The couple recently updated their will to leave stocks and real estate to their kids.
 They left Conservation Law Foundation a $75,000 IRA to be transferred following their lifetime.
 Because Conservation Law Foundation is tax-exempt, all $75,000 will help support our mission.

 If Robert and Carol had left the IRA to their children, approximately $18,000* would have gone to pay federal income taxes — leaving only $57,000 for their family's use.
 Robert and Carol are happy knowing they are making the most of their hard-earned money thanks to their updated estate plan.